ehsaniara/gointerlock/README.md

 	fmt.Println(time.Now(), " - called")
 }
 ```
-_Note: currently `GoInterLock` does not support any argument for the job function_
+> Currently `GoInterLock` does not support any argument for the job function_

 ### Built in Redis Connector